HariSekhon/Nagios-Plugins/README.md

 Advanced Nagios Plugins Collection
 ==================================

-Largest and most advanced collection of unified Nagios monitoring code in the wild (that I am aware of).
+Largest and most advanced collection of unified Nagios monitoring code in the wild.

 Largest collection of Hadoop & NoSQL monitoring code for Nagios, written by a former Clouderan (Cloudera is the first Hadoop Big Data company).